 Avanan, however, installs as an app in Office 365 to scan all email — including internal and outbound.
 In addition, Avanan has a specialized AI model for scanning internal traffic, with indicators relevant for an internally-originated attack.
 As hackers infiltrate internal accounts to send malicious content to partners, customers, and other employees Avanan identifies those emails as phishing and blocks them.

 Pioneered by the Avanan team, the API approach to cloud-email security is gaining popularity.
 Recently, industry analyst firms such as Gartner have started to advocate for API-based solutions as a superior alternative to securing email.

-In their research, Gartner distinguishes API methods from the ESG approach, suggesting that “Non-gateway solutions that integrate with the SaaS server/service [via API] are in a better position to detect communication anomalies, as well as to protect internal email…” (Gartner clients can download the full document here: “How to Build an Effective Email Security Architecture”.)
+In their research, Gartner distinguishes API methods from the SEG approach, suggesting that “Non-gateway solutions that integrate with the SaaS server/service [via API] are in a better position to detect communication anomalies, as well as to protect internal email…” (Gartner clients can download the full document here: “How to Build an Effective Email Security Architecture”.)

 All other API-based email security vendors offer post-delivery protection, meaning that email is scanned after it arrives in the inbox.
 Because these vendors don't offer inline scanning, users protected by their product are vulnerable to threats sitting in their inbox that haven't been scanned yet.

 Avanan is the only API-based email security solution that scans email entirely inline.
 This means that the message never reaches the end-users’ inboxes or leaves the organization until it’s cleared by the Avanan security stack.
 The architecture allows Avanan to install in a few minutes, even for the largest organizations with sophisticated infrastructure.